coast-cow-consumer/Dairy-One-csv-sql-connect/README.md

 5. Commits the changes to the database.
 6. Closes the database connection.

-### File: `sort_analysis_csv.py`
+### File: `sort_csv.py`

 This script contains helper functions for sorting and organizing CSV files.
-The two main functions are:
+The main functions are:

-- `sort_files_by_naming_convention(folder_path)`: Sorts CSV files in a specified folder based on a predefined naming convention.
-The function categorizes the files into different subfolders based on their naming suffixes.
+1. `sort_files_by_naming_convention(folder_path)`: This function sorts files in a given folder based on their naming convention.
+It defines a dictionary `file_types` that maps file suffixes to corresponding folder names.
+It iterates through the files in the folder and checks each file type to find a match.
+It then moves the file to the corresponding destination folder based on its type.

-- `sort_sample_from_analysis(folder)`: Separates sample and analysis CSV files within a folder and moves them to respective subfolders.
+2. `sort_sample_from_analysis(folder)`: This function sorts files in a given folder into separate sample and analysis folders.
+It iterates through the files in the folder and checks if the file matches the pattern for analysis or sample files.
+If it matches, it moves the file to the respective folder.

-Please refer to the individual script files for more detailed function documentation and usage examples.
+3. `sort_tfa(folder)`: This function moves files with a suffix "_t.csv" from a given folder to a "data" folder within that folder.
+It creates the "data" folder if it doesn't exist already.

+4. `sort_macro_files(csv_folder_path)`: This function sorts files in a given folder into separate "data" and "sample" folders based on their suffixes.
+It iterates through the files and checks if the file ends with "_m.csv" or "_ms.csv".
+It then moves the file to the corresponding destination folder based on its type.

+The file also includes an example usage section that demonstrates how to use the functions by providing a folder path and sorting the files accordingly.

+Please note that the file should be executed as the main script to trigger the example usage.
 ---

 Feel free to customize the README file further by adding additional sections, including installation instructions, usage examples, or any other relevant information.